 It was a very bad year

-I’m going to sit right down and right my self a suicide note.
+I’m going to sit right down, and write my self a suicide note.

 Crappy birthday to you